SnapCalc

 Frequently Asked Questions

-Why is my freelance rate higher than my employee salary?
+Why is the freelance rate usually higher than a salary equivalent?